 One of the highlights of my recent Danube river cruise aboard Uniworld’s stunning River Beatrice was a brace of days spent exploring Budapest.
 As one of the joint capitals of the former Austro-Hungarian empire (the other is, of course, Vienna) Budapest is literally studded with swathes of monumental architecture.
 The sheer collective opulence on display is almost overwhelming.

-It is a truly moving tale and, as such, it merits some historic context.
+It is a truly moving sight and, as such, it merits some historic context.

 By March of 1944, it was obvious to most savvy people that Germany was going to lose the war, and probably sooner rather than later.
 No one was more conscious of this than Admiral Horthy, the Regent of Hungary.
 Coerced into a military alliance with the Third Reich, the Admiral- with one eye firmly on his own self preservation- began making tentative overtures to the western allies for a peace deal.
 Unfortunately, Hitler got wind of these, and acted rapidly to forestall them.